-6 posters Drawing paper Pencils or crayons
+In kit 6 posters Provided by instructor or participants Drawing paper Pencils or crayons

 Of all the animals and plants in nature, the buffalo was the most important to the Plains Indians.
 Buffalo are the largest land animal in North America.
 A bull buffalo can get to be 6.5 feet tall and weigh over 2,000 pounds.
 Cow buffalo are a little smaller.
 Buffalo can live 20 to 40 years.
 From tip to tip, a buffalo's horns can be up to 3 feet apart.